Above: Cologne at dusk, 26 May 2016 (6D1).

 Hamburg Kontorhausviertel, Speicherstadt

 In Hamburg’s Kontorhausviertel, important brick buildings like the Chilehaus and Sprinkenhof are representative of brick construction in the late 19th- and early 20th-century.
 The Kontorhausviertel was the first district dedicated solely to office- and commercial/trading-houses on the European continent, and designed entirely to serve and complement the storage of goods and materials in neighbouring Speicherstadt warehouse district.
-Hamburg’s Speicherstadt and Kontorhausviertel districts were both inscribed as a single UNESCO World Heritage Site in 2015.
+Hamburg’s Speicherstadt and Kontorhausviertel districts were both inscribed in 2015 as UNESCO World Heritage Site.